Canine Hip Dysplasia occurs when a dog has an abnormal hip joint, it can affect one or both hips.

 - Femoral Head Ostectomy (FHO)

 - Total Hip Replacement

 These vary in the degree of invasiveness, difficulty and cost.

 Also, some are best done on dogs under a certain age, or weight, etc. Your veterinarian or veterinary specialist will be the best person to decide which procedure is going to be best for your dog.

 Surgery might seem like a scary option, but it may be necessary if the dysplasia is severe.
 It is expensive, and the recovery time is significant, but it can make all the difference in the world to a dog with bad hip/s.

 If you want to get an idea of what’s involved and what the convalescence afterwards is like, check out this submission made by a regular visitor to my site… 11 month old male rottie, Barron, is having hip replacement surgery.

-You can follow Barron the Rottweiler's owner Bonnie, from her initial worries about his upcoming surgery, right through his recovery.
+You can follow Barron the Rottweiler’s owner Bonnie, from her initial worries about his upcoming surgery, right through to the relief of his recovery.